Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Also, don’t forget to read up on this blog we recently posted on the topic: Are your Instagram Hashtags not working?

-Now that you are sorted with a huge list of ‘evergreen’ hashtags on Instagram, let’s look at different types of Instagram hashtags.
+Now that you have a huge list of ‘evergreen’ Instagram hashtags sorted out let’s look at different types of Instagram hashtags.

 As a social media marketer, it is important to understand different types of hashtags, as they correspond to varying audiences.
-This helps in using the most relevant hashtags and developing an effective Instagram hashtag strategy.
+This helps you use the most relevant hashtags and develop an effective Instagram hashtag strategy.

 Community Hashtags: